bondarukoleh/patterns_js/cleanCode/principles.md

  - A unit should only talk to its immediate friends;
  - A unit should not talk to strangers;

+**Principle of Least Astonishment (POLA)!**
+The POLA (or least surprise) applies to software design and UX design.
+It broadly means that a given function or component of a system should act as most users would expect it to and should seek not to surprise or astonish too much.

 ### SOLID

 **Single responsibility principle** \